Team-Lorem-Ipsum/PCBee/README.md

 # PCBee
 PCBee is a high-tech, AI-powered, easy-to-use PC part picker!
-A CPSC2350 Final Project
+A CPSC2350 Final Project The site uses eBay's API and GPT API to help make a simple PC part picker.

 # Project Objectives
 To create an easy-to-use website powered by the latest AI technology to help build you a new PC.